 It was incredible, yet ruined, spectacular but over-crowded; it was almost impossible to see Maya Bay in its natural state unless you were fortunate many years ago.

 It was disappointing at the same time as expected, and a shame that tourist numbers were uncapped and uncontrolled back then.

 The hundreds of boats that arrived at Maya Bay every day dropped off tourists who multiplied by the dozens as the wooden vessels floated in.
 An intense build-up of crowds would push past you in excited curiosity, as if they were expecting Leonardo DiCaprio to jump off the cliff ridge shouting, “I’ve found it!”.
 Except everyone had found it.

-The emerald blue water no longer contained the sparkling mysteries of its submerged beauty but was flanked with a row of longboats floating idly.
-At the same time, the sands rapidly become covered with a scattering of feet, and the air fills with nothing but uncontrolled mayhem and the screams of boat captains.
+The emerald blue water no longer contained the sparkling mysteries of its submerged beauty but was flanked by a row of longboats floating idly.
+At the same time, the sands rapidly become covered with a scattering of feet, and the air fills with uncontrolled mayhem and the screams of boat captains.

 Garbage and sunscreen polluted the water, destroying a huge part of the ecosystem that makes this area so naturally stunning.

 Our boat to Maya Bay was too large to dock directly on the shoreline.
 Instead, we anchored a few meters further around the island, where we had to swim through the surge of waves to reach the spider-web of rope constructed to help pull ourselves in and up into this stunning hideaway.

 Those tranquil scenes from the Beach movie immediately shattered on dry land.
 I never expected to get lucky visiting Maya Bay in its untouched, immaculate form.
 Besides, I was just the same as every other tourist landing there, impacting the landscape with every trudge through the jungle and short swim in the sea.